 (1) Options have a three-year term vesting 1/4th on the date of grant and 1/4th on the 6-, 12- and 18-month anniversaries, respectively.
+Warrants expire 24 months from the date of grant.

 ESCROWED SECURITIES AND SECURITIES SUBJECT TO CONTRACTUAL RESTRICTION ON TRANSFER